che-dockerfiles/che-sidecar-kubernetes-tooling/CONTRIBUTING.md

 ### Build Che-Theia remote plugin connector

 [Che-Theia](https://github.com/eclipse/che-theia) repository will be cloned to your workspace on startup.
-I contains a special [eclipse-che-theia-plugin-remote](https://github.com/eclipse/che-theia/tree/master/extensions/eclipse-che-theia-plugin-remote) extension, which is used to launch VS Code extensions as a remote plugin by running it in another container, different from `theia-ide`.
+It contains a special [eclipse-che-theia-plugin-remote](https://github.com/eclipse/che-theia/tree/master/extensions/eclipse-che-theia-plugin-remote) extension, which is used to launch VS Code extensions as a remote plugin by running it in another container, different from `theia-ide`.
 To build [eclipse-che-theia-plugin-remote](https://github.com/eclipse/che-theia/tree/master/extensions/eclipse-che-theia-plugin-remote) extension use `'1.3 Che-Theia plugin-remote :: Compile'` command.
 It will run the following inside `che-dev` container.

 [che-dev]
 ```